 Working remotely, by itself, comes with its own set of unique challenges.
 Add travel and relocation into the mix and it can be hard to be as productive as you need to be on a daily basis if you’re not properly equipped.

-Here are just some of the technology-related challenges I’ve frequently encountered over the years working on the go in various parts of the globe:
+Here are just a few of the tech-related challenges we’ve encountered working on-the-go in various parts of the world:

 - Unforgiving heat, humidity and rainfall;